yaml/yamlscript/ReadMe.md

 * Write YAMLScript in YAMLScript
 * Spec the YAMLSchema (YAML Processor Config) language as a dialect of YAMLScript

+## Status

+This is very ALPHA software.

+Some of the features documented here are not yet implemented.

+Everything in the test files definitely works. :)

 ## Authors